aloftdata/globam.science/pages/irac-2022-abstracts.md

 Using this novel dataset, we trained and tested 4 different classifying approaches on different combinations of RADAR feature that displayed good separation in the first stage and compared their performance.
 Data analysis reveals that the characteristics differentiating bats from other nocturnal aerial fauna are mainly related to size, speed and wing flapping.
 Based on these parameters we report successful separation of bats in RADAR data with over 90% accuracy using the bagged tree algorithm.
 In accordance to the unique anatomy of bat wings, it seems from our results that bats may have a typical wing beat pattern (pulse width, pause length relative to wing flapping frequency and speed), which is important in the separation between bats and similar objects.

 {: id="zeth"}
-#### A Bioenergetic Model to Facilitate Migratory Landbird Conservation along the Northern Gulf of Mexico Coast
+#### A bioenergetic model to facilitate migratory landbird conservation along the northern Gulf of Mexico coast

 **[Theodore Zenzal](https://orcid.org/0000-0001-7342-1373)**, Jeff Buler, James Cronin, Lori Randall, Wylie Barrow, Barry Wilson, Jaci Smolinsky, William Vermillion, Randy Wilson